Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 Side note: So much brain power is invested into how to get laid (the dumb brain controls the smart brain a lot of the time, see <a href="http://www.youtube.com/watch?v=smK9dgdTl40&t=14m19s"> this Lex Fridman podcast (link works now).</a> Also related to Exploiting the limbic system (another post)).
 This also functions as good social exercise for me.

+Also, <a href="" class=tooltip> this <span> You're a dead man walking.
+So am I. Once we're dead, we're dead.
+The social consequences of being deemed a little odd crumble against the infinite wall of death.
+Basically, I don't care.
+You can either be a part of my data or not.
+You can read this or not.
+Someone will; it doesn't have to be you.
+But if you are, hey!
+How's your day?
+Enjoy this little adventure! </span> </a>.
 ## Accumulation of Data

 ### Methodology